WebAssembly/design/DynamicLinking.md

 into a function table, so the above scheme lines up perfectly with the function-pointer return value of `dlsym`.

-More complicated dynamic linking functionality (e.g., interposition, weak symbols, etc) can be simulated efficiently by assigning a function table index to each weak/mutable symbol, calling the symbol via `call_indirect` on that index, and mutating the underlying element as needed.
+More complicated dynamic linking functionality such as interposition, weak symbols, etc., can be simulated efficiently by assigning a function table index to each weak/mutable symbol, calling the symbol via `call_indirect` on that index, and mutating the underlying element as needed.